fabiolnh/terraform/README.md

 - It uses HCL (Hashcorp Language)

 ```
-$ terraform init (it downloads the providers (ex: aws, google cloud, kubernetes, etc) from "terraform registry" and define the -backend-config that can be a bucket s3)
+$ terraform init (it downloads the providers and initiates the modules and define the -backend-config that can be a bucket s3 to keep the .tfstate)
 $ terraform workspace select (select the workspace that can be used as a value for each env.
 For it, you can use local with command: [terraform.workspace] )
 $ terraform fmt (format the files.
 It is needed)
 $ terraform validate (to validate the configuration)